Last Updated on June 24, 2026

 Year-Round Bay Fishing

 The Lydia Ann, Corpus Christi, and Aransas Bay systems hold fish every month.
-Redfish and speckled trout stay active across all seasons.
+Redfish and speckled trout remain active year-round.
 Flounder peak in the fall.
 Spring brings schooling bait and aggressive trout over shallow grass flats.
 Summer mornings keep families cool while targeting slot reds in deeper channels.

 What to Target on a 4-Hour Bay Charter